Bisj Pole: Design

+Religious Asmat iconography and mythology make up the appearance of the pole, but also includes the canoe-shaped bottom, which is commonly found in Oceanian art.
+This could also reference the Ci', or "Dugout Canoe" in Asmat people plays an integral part to their daily life, as the Papua Province is swampy.
 Carved out of a single piece of a wild mangrove tree, Bisj poles can reach heights of up to 25 feet (7.62 m).
+Scale is important to the creation of Bisj Poles, as the tallest height has been thirty feet long.
 Their carvings depict human figures standing on top of each other, as well as animal figures, phallic symbols, and carvings in the shape of a canoe prow.